Inouye165/React-Photo-App/README.md

 3. In the app, click "Select Folder for Upload" to pick a local folder.
 4. Filter/select photos by date, then upload to the backend.
 5. The backend view shows all photos, metadata, privileges, and hash info.
 No duplicates are stored.
+6. If a file fails AI processing (shows 'AI processing failed'), POST to `/debug/reset-ai-retry` and click "Recheck Inprogress AI" to retry.

 ## File Hashing & Deduplication